rooksn727/bit-4444/exam 2 study guide.md

 • What JavaScript can do and when to use JavaScript
   - Client-side:
-       Control browser features
+      - Control browser features
-       Modify document appearance
+      - Modify document appearance
-       Modify document content
+      - Modify document content
-       Store & use information about user
+      - Store & use information about user
-       Manipulate images
+      - Manipulate images
-       React to state of browser and client system
+      - React to state of browser and client system
-       More

 • Where to put JavaScript code
   - Embedded into HTML